NaanProphet/launchpad-shruti-practice/README.md

 ### Aiding in Interval Recognition

 Because of the 8 x 8 grid, there are several prominent intervals that can be spotted visually.
-Not that horizontal notes wrap across to the next row.
+Note that horizontal notes wrap across to the next row.

 | **Direction** | **Note Color**          | **Interval**                                       | **Ratio** |
 | ------------- | ----------------------- | -------------------------------------------------- | --------- |